 Mode of transferring the patient shall be selected as per the clinical condition of the patient.
 Following guidelines shall be taken into consideration.

-2. Patients with life-threatening conditions or patients who may endotracheal intubation, cardiac monitoring, defibrillation, administration of intravenous fluids or vasopressors, during transfer, shall be transported using Advances Life-Support Ambulance
+1. Patients with non-life threatening condition can be transported in a Basic Life-Support Ambulance.2.
+Patients with life-threatening conditions or patients who may endotracheal intubation, cardiac monitoring, defibrillation, administration of intravenous fluids or vasopressors, during transfer, shall be transported using Advances Life-Support Ambulance

 3. Patients on life support system, i.e. ventilator can be transported in a mobile ICU ambulance, if available